telerik/ajax-docs/deployment/protecting-the-telerik-asp.net-ajax-assembly.md

 The UI for ASP.NET AJAX suite comes with a number of assemblies that provide document processing capabilities.
 You can read more about them in the [Inculded Assemblies]({%slug introduction/installation/included-assemblies%}) article.
 These assemblies must also be protected as they do not depend on the Telerik.Web.UI assembly.

-1. Open C:\DPL\Documents\Core\Core\Licensing\AssemblyProtection.cs in a text editor (notepad, Visual Studio, etc.).
-This path assumes you have downloaded and extracted Telerik Document Processing Libraries Source Code to C:\DPL.
+These instructions assume you have downloaded and extracted Telerik Document Processing Libraries Source Code to `C:\DPL`.

+1. Open `C:\DPL\Documents\Licensing\AssemblyProtection.cs` in a text editor (notepad, Visual Studio, etc.).
+In versions of the suite prior to R2 2016, the path is `C:\DPL\Documents\Core\Core\Licensing\AssemblyProtection.cs`.

 1. Uncomment the following line: